 Music Development in Early Childhood:

-In addition to the behaviors listed previously, you may observe 4 and 5 year-olds:
+In addition to the behaviors listed previously, you may observe two and three-year-olds:

-Echoing tonal and rhythm patterns with accuracy ranging from rarely accurate to always accurate
+Echoing tonal and rhythm patterns with increasing accuracy